unicslab/CoachAI/README.md

 ## Requirements

 - iOS 11.0 or later
-- macOS 10.13 or later
-- Compatible with iPhone, iPad, and Mac
+- Compatible with iPhone and iPad

 ---